andyguestysj/ged/_docs/topics/4-collision/col-3.md

 <img src="{{ "/assets/img/col/sep.jpg" | relative_url }}" alt="separating axis theorem" class="img-responsive">

 [More information here](https://gamedevelopment.tutsplus.com/tutorials/collision-detection-using-the-separating-axis-theorem--gamedev-169)
+#### 3D

+3D collision detection uses the same techniques but they are more computationally intensive due to the extra dimension.
 #### Tunnelling Problem

 There is a big problem with *A Posteriori* collision detection.
 It is possible for one object to pass through another if its movement takes it completely past the object in a single update.